Chapter 15: The Voice of God 060525

 threats would come from stumbling onto a patrol or a base camp and not

-passing through rather thick secondary undergrowth.
-It would have been
+secondary undergrowth.
+It would have been very hard for a tree sniper to

-very hard for a tree sniper to look down and see me, as we passed by.
+look down and see me, as we passed by.
+Besides, why would tree snipers

-see better.
+more clearly.
 I quietly announced our

 arrival at the first check point.
 With little ado, Bartee nodded.
 I then